South Korea’s worst-ever plane crash highlights dangers of bird strikes

 Muan International Airport should also have had safety precautions in place to scare flocks of birds, such as loudspeakers that mimic the sounds of shotguns, he said, which are commonly used at airports around the world.

-South Korea Chosun Daily newspaper reported on Monday that environmental impact assessments at the airport had recommended the deployment of sound cannons, lasers and warning lights, but the rollout of such measures had been delayed due to runway extension work.
+South Korea Chosun Daily newspaper reported that environmental impact assessments at the airport had recommended the deployment of sound cannons, lasers and warning lights, but the rollout of such measures had been delayed due to runway extension work.

+South Korea on Monday began seven days of national mourning, with flags flying at half-mast and Acting President Choi Sang-mok travelling to the crash site to pay his respects.

+Officials said they had tentatively identified the remains of 141 of the victims so far.

+As investigators worked to determine the cause of the disaster, authorities said they were considering carrying out a special inspection of all Boeing 737-800s in operation in the country.

-South Korea’s Acting President Choi Sang-mok, who assumed his duties just three days ago after the impeachments of the president and prime minister, on Monday ordered an emergency safety inspection of the country’s entire airline industry.
+Choi, who assumed his duties just three days ago after the impeachments of the president and prime minister, said he had also directed authorities to carry out a sweeping inspection of the country’s entire aviation sector.

 “As soon as the accident recovery is conducted, the transport ministry is requested to conduct an emergency safety inspection of the entire aircraft operation system to prevent recurrence of aircraft accidents,” Choi said.